gediminas-skvarnavicius/s-korea-covid-19-analysis/readme.md

-# Module 1 Capstone - COVID-19 Dataset Analysis
+# COVID-19 Dataset Analysis

-Analysis of the kaggle covid-19 [dataset](https://www.kaggle.com/kimjihoo/coronavirusdataset/)
+This project is the analysis analysis of the South Korea Covid-19 [dataset](https://www.kaggle.com/kimjihoo/coronavirusdataset/)

 ## Usage

-The analysis is best viewed by downloading the project and opening the analysis.html file.
+The analysis is best viewed as the quarto rendered html [here](https://gediminas-skvarnavicius.github.io/covid_19/).

 The working notebook can be found as analysis.ipynb.

-moduke1_s4_functions.py contains some additional functions that the notebook uses.
+module1_s4_functions.py contains some additional functions that the notebook uses.

 ## Testing
 Some of the more universal functions can be tested by initiating pytest: